Travel Size Sunscreens That Feel Good on Skin and Fit TSA Rules

 ✅ Pros

-• Good staying power for long outdoor days
+• 80-minute water resistance is useful for long outdoor days

 ❌ Cons

-• Can leave visible cast and feel thicker on skin
+• Can leave a visible cast and feel thicker on skin

 Check Price on Amazon